parthenon-hpc-lab/parthenon/docs/tasks.md

 When adding functions that are non-static class member functions, a slightly different interface is required.
 The first argument should be the class-name-scoped name of the function.
 For example, for a function named `DoSomething` in class `SomeClass`, the first argument would be `&SomeClass::DoSomething`.
 The second argument should be a pointer to the object that should invoke this member function.
 Finally, the dependencies and function arguments should be provided as described above.

+Examples of both `AddTask` calls can be found in the advection example [here](../examples/advection/advection_driver.cpp).

 ### DoAvailable
 `DoAvailable` loops over the task list once, executing all tasks whose dependencies are satisfied.
 The function returns either `TaskListStatus::complete` if all tasks have been executed (and the task list is therefore empty) or `TaskListStatus::running` if tasks remain to be completed.